leon-obrm/portfolio/README.md

-# Welcome to my portfolio
+# Welcome to Leon's portfolio

 I'm a web designer and developer from Germany with 6+ years of coding experience and 4 years in web development and design.